MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 > Open *GameScene.swift* then select all your code with *Cmd+a*, then press *Ctrl+i* to Re-Indent.
 >

 So far the Bunny moves and the game play is almost complete.
 At this point the game ends if the Bunny hist *anything* which includes the **goal**!
-You will take of this last detail in the next section when implement the score.
+You will take care of this last detail in the next section when implement the score.
 You also may see the bunny get bounced off the screen when it hits something.
 You will take care of this later also.

 # Summary